Indraa145/ethereum_horse_betting/README.md

 1. Choose a horse you want to bet on.
 2. Specify your betting amount (it's in Wei; 1 Ether = 10<sup>18</sup> Wei).
 3. Click on Bet, your betting result will be reflected in the racing history and your Ether balance.

+Note: If you're having problem with the user interface, you should download MDBootstrap first and put it in the src directory, because I couldn't upload the full bootstrap file in GitHub.